Hilda-Enyioko/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 3: Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+Task 4: Write a program that prints the alphabet in lowercase, followed by a new line.

+Print all the letters except q and e